dgnsrekt/Discorgeous/README.md

   --help  Show this message and exit.

 Commands:
-  client  Send a single message to server. repl    Repl messages to server. server  Runs the discord bot server. tester  Sends test song to server.
+  client      Send a single message to server. client-ssh  ssh client not implemented. repl        Repl messages to server. server      Runs the discord bot server. tester      Sends test song to server.
 ```

 ## TODO